mohammadYousefiDev/tiptap-vue-vuetify/README.md

 # Tiptap-vue-vuetify

-This project is made for ease of use tiptap so you can use the elements you want in the current project
+This project is made for ease of use tiptap so you can use the elements you want in the current project.

+This repository is not a package to download.
+Instead, we tried to teach you how to use and implement the elements of the TipTap editor.

 <h2><a href="https://mohammadyousefidev.github.io/tiptap-vue-vuetify/">DEMO</a></h2>